-The UK Financial Services Authority's (FSA) is demanding that contracts for difference, which give exposure to a company more cheaply than by buying shares outright, be disclosed to the stockmarket if they are worth more than 3% of the value of the relevant company, to avoid stealthy stake building in the previously unregulated areas.
+The UK Financial Conduct Authority’s (FCA) is demanding that contracts for difference, which give exposure to a company more cheaply than by buying shares outright, be disclosed to the stockmarket if they are worth more than 3% of the value of the relevant company, to avoid stealthy stake building in the previously unregulated areas.

 CFDs provide exposure to a share at a cost of about 10% of the actual share and avoid stamp duty.
 The holder is also able to convert the contract into stock, which means companies can suddenly find themselves with a large shareholder.

 The new disclosure rules which are mainly targeted at hedge funds will make it easier for private investors to see what is going on behind the screens as big holdings through contracts for difference will be disclosed as if they were shares.